-In honor of the book’s release, Lisa-Jo asked for other women to share their own stories of being surprised by motherhood.
+(updated July 2020) This post was originally written to coincide with the release of Surprised by Motherhood by Lisa-Jo Baker.
+In honor of the book’s release, the author asked other bloggers to share their own stories of being surprised by motherhood.

 By the time my first son was born, I was over the whole romantic idea of being a mother.
 It’s hard to admit, but all I really wanted was to fit back into my favorite Italian leather boots and return to a normal life.

 By the time he was three months old, I just wanted to go back to work so I could take a sick day.

 In the second trimester, my pregnancy went horribly off-script.
 That was when, on a cold December evening, my doctor’s office called me at work.
 Within seconds, my doctor was on the phone, gently explaining test results that indicated that I had failed my triple screen.
 He recommended further testing, but told me that I needed to be prepared to end a pregnancy that was “incompatible with life.”

 Even now that phrase hurts.
 I just watched my now fourth grade son walk out the door, so full of life and energy.
 He is very much compatible with life, no matter what the doctor might have said all those years ago.